Dubai-Sharjah traffic: Speed limit reduced on key part of major road

 The grant will help students kickstart their startup dreams

 Authorities in Dubai have reduced the speed limit of a key stretch on Al Ittihad Road.
-Effective November 20, the speed limit on the stretch between Sharjah and Al Garhoud Bridge will be reduced from 100kmph to 80 kmph.
+Effective November 20, authorities will reduce the speed limit on the stretch between Sharjah and Al Garhoud Bridge from 100kmph to 80kmph.

+The new speed limit applies from the Sharjah-Dubai border on Al Ittihad Road and extends to Al Garhoud Bridge.

+Traffic signs along Al Ittihad Road will be updated to reflect the new maximum speed limit.
+Red lines will mark the beginning of the speed reduction zone.
+Radars on the road will be adjusted accordingly.

 The Roads and Transport Authority (RTA) said in a statement on Tuesday that it took the decision with the Dubai Police after a "recent study" reviewed the number of entrances/exits, proximity of intersections, recurrence of traffic accidents, and recent improvements and developments in the area.